openjdm/openjdm.github.io/_sources/sunk_cost.md

 money, time, or effort.
 The impact of a positive affect varies only slightly across the three different experiments.

 ![example of sunk cost](images/sunkcost.png)
-*This chart shows people’s decisions to follow through with a decision or investment due to the sunk cost effect, which is mitigated in the positive affect condition (in green).*
+*Figure 1*.
+This chart shows people’s decisions to follow through with a decision or investment due to the sunk cost effect, which is mitigated in the positive affect condition (in green).

 ## Conclusion